 Three hours is probably more than enough time to spend, but one hour would be rushed, especially because you don't want to miss the stables and garage.

 Continue to 5 of 5 below.

-- Further to the previous point, holidays can also mean crowds and certain rooms occupied with special programming, so weigh your options - maybe call ahead and ask a few questions.
+- Further to the previous point, holidays can also mean crowds and certain rooms occupied with special programming, so weigh your options and maybe call ahead to ask a few questions.